Carolina Playwrights Lab

 Minimum page count of 70 pages – plays under the minimum page count are ineligible

-Your play must not have had a full production, or be licensed or optioned to have a professional production, prior to June 1, 2025.
-If you have any questions about this, please reach out to the CPL Selections Process Manager, Chanda Branch, at [email protected].
+Your play must not have had a full production, or be licensed or optioned to have a professional production, prior to June 1, 2026.
+If you have any questions about this, please reach out to the CPL Selections Process Manager, Kevin Aponte, at [email protected].

 Musicals are ineligible